 If you have prepaid for your trip and the money is non-refundable, paying for travel insurance covers you if you cancel your reservations.
 Travel insurance reimburses you for reservations made when there are no options to cancel the reservation with the hotel, airline, travel company, or other vacation-related activities.

 Another thing worth thinking about is protecting your health, including when you are traveling overseas.
 Since U.S.-based health insurance policies typically do not provide coverage outside the country, travel insurance can get you the medical treatment needed when visiting other countries.
 In addition, medical vacation coverage does not leave you stuck with paying high out-of-pocket costs for medical treatment for illness or injury while on vacation.

 Lastly, what sort of vacation are you going on?
 If you’re traveling internationally to South Africa on an adrenaline junkie’s escape, yes, get yourself a comprehensive travel insurance plan.
 However, if you’re going on a road trip to the next state over, think about rental car damage coverage and things like optional coverage for personal belongings, but maybe forgo things like medical evacuation coverage.

 What Protections Come with Travel Insurance?

 Your standard travel insurance policy covers many trip-related events which can cancel, disrupt, or end a vacation.
-The most significant protections provided by a typical travel insurance policy are trip cancellation and interruption, which give you compensation for nonrefundable reservations, including hotels, flights, and other bookings, in the event your trip is canceled or has to end early.
+The most significant protections a typical travel insurance policy provides are trip cancellation and interruption, which give you compensation for nonrefundable reservations, including hotels, flights, and other bookings if your trip is canceled or has to end early.

 See Related: How To Find The Best Health Insurance As An Expat